with Jeremy Westcott

 By the age of 7, only 10% of children retain that spiritual and creative ability.
 Our western educational system is very effective at training us to use the left side of our brain.
 It does not value the right side at all.
 Because the spiritual is not reinforced and encouraged, but rather dismissed and ignored (or at best, humoured) by our elders and teachers, we learn to focus almost exclusively on the natural realm instead.

-But now, born again by the Spirit of God, we have an opportunity to re-learn how to engage our spirit; how to retune and see things from God’s perspective.
+But now, empowered by the Spirit of God, we have an opportunity to re-learn how to engage our spirit; how to retune and see things from God’s perspective.

 But solid food is for the mature, who because of practice have their senses trained to discern good and evil (Heb 5:14, my emphasis).